 Working out with the Stay at Home orders had lead me to do a zoom yoga workout in my bedroom.
 I put my yoga mat down and started my down dog and thought,“Ugh this carpet smells horrible.”
 I spent the rest of the workout plotting how I was going to solve the odor problem.
 The odor was not from any accident, but just dogs that have played outside rolling in all kinds of wonderful things likeelk and chicken poop, pure wonderful doggie perfume, then sleeping and rolling around on my floor.

-When your dog or cat has an accident, you’ll need the best pet odor and stain remover to clean it up, you’ll most certainly want to avoid caustic chemical products!
+When your dog or cat has an accident, you’ll need the best pet odor and stain remover to clean it up, you’ll most certainly want to avoid chemical products!
 But this presents an important question: which type of product is better—enzymes or bacteria?

 Not only is this a gross situation in general, but it can also be hard to clean it up fully—especially when trying to remove nasty odors.
 Well we’re here to put your mind at ease and provide a few helpful hints on how to get dog poop out of carpet, removing both poop stains and odors.